walb-linux/walb-tools/doc/overview.md

 - Utilization of log spaces of walb devices using proxies.
 - Archive data management with lvm volumes and snapshots.
 - Diff data consolidation and compression.
-  - automatically remove the logical overlapped IOs.
+  - It automatically removes overlapped IOs.
-  - automatically compress/uncompress the diff data.
+  - It automatically compresss/uncompresses diff data.

 ## Architecture